A long time ago (year 2000), the mock objects were

 same layout that Windows had for years instead of trying to be wiser… But that’s hardware so there’s nothing I can do about it.

-First, one of the first thing I’ve fixed is the random behavior of Home and End keys.
+First, one of the first things I’ve fixed is the random behavior of Home and End keys.
 By default, depending on the app you are in, the behave

 differently.
 This is plainly insane.
 Here is the fix: